smart-transaction/lestnet/README.md

 All following commands are to be run from the `lestnetserver` SSH terminal.

 1.  ssh into the google cloud VM `lestnetserver`
 1. Copy scripts install_docker.sh and deploy.sh on the gcloud vm "lestnetserver", into the home directory (there are different ways to copy files to gcloud VM, not described here)
 1. Run ./install_docker.sh (only first time, no need to rerun at each deployment)
 2. Run ./deploy.sh

+## Configure https and wss proxy

+The proxy configuration with certificates is located on the `lestnetserver` machine in the directory `/etc/nginx/conf.d`.